carbon-language/carbon-lang/docs/project/principles/error_handling.md

 be used without altering the structure of the code, or making the non-error-case logic less clear.

-### Branching based on the kind of error is disfavored
+### No universal error categories

-Carbon's design will not prioritize use cases that involve branching based on error metadata, and Carbon's standard library typically will not make guarantees about the content of the errors it emits.
+Carbon will not establish an error hierarchy or other reusable error vocabulary, and will not prioritize use cases that involve branching based on the properties of a propagated error.

-In our experience, it is rare for functions to document a nontrivial contract regarding the content of the errors they emit, and even rarer for them to successfully comply with that contract.
-To a large extent this is a consequence of convenient error propagation: if you propagate errors from the functions you call, you no longer have control over the errors you emit.
-To put the point another way, propagated errors effectively leak your implementation details.

-Since we expect error propagation to be common, we expect it to be correspondingly rare for functions to have accurate error contracts, and correspondingly common for functions to leak their implementation details via their errors.
-This in turn means that branching on the content of an error will normally amount to programmatically inspecting the implementation details of the function you call, which is inherently brittle, and inhibits code evolution.
+Some languages attempt to impose a hierarchy or some other global classification scheme for errors, in order to allow code to respond differently to different kinds of errors, even after the errors have propagated some distance from the function that originally raised them.
+However, this practice tends to be quite brittle, because it almost inevitably requires relying on implementation
+details: if a function's contract gives different meanings to different errors it emits, it generally can't satisfy that contract by blindly propagating errors from the functions it calls.
+Conversely, if it doesn't have such a contract, its callers normally can't differentiate among the errors it emits without depending on its implementation details.

+It may make sense to distinguish certain categories of errors, if any layer of the stack can in principle respond to those errors, and the appropriate response requires only local knowledge.
+For example, any layer of the stack can respond to an out-of-memory error by e.g. releasing any unused caches.
+Similarly, any layer of the stack can respond to thread cancellation by ceasing any new computational work and propagating the signal _even if_ it could otherwise continue despite a failiure at that point.

+However, such cases are caught between the horns of a dilemma: any error that's universal enough to be meaningful across arbitrary levels of the call stack is likely to be too pervasive for explicitly-marked propagation to be tolerable.
+Both of the above examples have that problem; we've already ruled out propagating out-of-memory errors because of their pervasiveness, and cancellation is likely to pose similar challenges (although cancellation can be ignored, which may simplify the problem somewhat).

-It is certainly possible (with sufficient discipline) to structure a codebase so that you can reliably branch on certain properties of the error metadata, and Carbon will support those use cases.
-However, it will do so as a byproduct of general-purpose programming facilities such as pattern matching; Carbon will not provide a separate sugar syntax for pattern-matching error metadata.
+It is certainly possible to structure a codebase so that you can reliably propagate errors across multiple layers of the stack (so long as you control those layers), and Carbon will support those use cases.
+However, it will do so as a byproduct of general-purpose programming facilities such as pattern matching; Carbon will not provide a separate sugar syntax for pattern-matching error metadata, especially if that syntax can encompass multiple potentially-failing operations.
 For example, if Carbon supports `try`/`catch` statements, they will always have a single `catch` block, which will be invoked for any error that escapes the `try` block.

 ## Other resources